-Please apply online using the relevant link below.
+If you have relevant experience and meet the criteria detailed above please apply online using the link below.
 Please ensure that you answer the application questions, complete the work history and submit your CV, as per guidance below.

 Note that there are two standard questions in the application process: ‘Current salary ‘ and ‘Notice Period’.
 You may respond ‘NA’ to these fields.

 If you have any questions please email Recruitment-PRA-Supervision@bankofengland.gsi.gov.uk (with ‘Career Returners’ in the subject box).